nushackers/nushackers-site/content/post/2017-10-13-friday-hacks-140-Oct-13.md

 In systems engineering we deal with shared state, impurities and mutable data.
 Nix and NixOS provide a practical and efficient way to remove a lot of that ugliness in a safe, repeatable and reliable way.

-We will be going through how it solves real-life problem such as as:
+We will be going through how it solves real-life problem such as:
 - cleanly change (and roll-back) deployed systems
 - ensuring developers have the exact same environments
 - getting rid of language/framework specific package managers (virtuelenv, rbenv, etc) to provide a single cohesive language